How to Dry Basement Walls After Water Intrusion

 Before starting the drying process, identify and stop the source of water if possible.
 This may include:

-- Fixing a plumbing leak
+- Shutting off or repairing a plumbing leak

-- Reducing water entering through window wells
+- Keeping water out of window wells during rain

 If the source is unclear, you may need to investigate further using methods described in how to detect basement wall leaks.